vmware/vmware-aria-operations-integration-sdk/docs/references/mp-build.md

   --push-registry [REGISTRY_PUSH_URL]
                         The full container registry tag where the container image will be pushed to (overwrites config file).
 If this is omitted, and not present in the config file, it will default to the 'registry-tag' argument or equivalent entry in the config file.
   --use-default-registry
-                        If this flag is present, the Management Pack will use the default registry in VMware Aria Operations for pulling the adapter container image.
+                        If this flag is present, the Management Pack will use the default registry in VCF Operations for pulling the adapter container image.
   --registry-username REGISTRY_USERNAME
                         The container registry username.
   --registry-password REGISTRY_PASSWORD